The overall score

-Measured internal volume is calculated from measurements of the oven floor to the grill element, side wall to side wall, and the rear wall to the door.
-See Usable space under What to look for for more.
+Measured internal space is calculated from measurements of the deepest tray or shelf in the lowest position to the grill element, side wall to side wall, and the rear wall to the door.

-Running costs over 10 years: Based on running the oven at 170°C for one hour, three times per week for 10 years at 22 cents per kWh.
-Where available, the fan-forced function is used; if not, the fan-assist is used, and for models that don’t have this function the top and bottom elements (convection or traditional bake) are used.
+Oven running costs are based on using the oven at 170°C for one hour, three times per week for 10 years at 28c/kWh.
+Where available, the fan-forced function is used; if not, the fan-assist is used.

 How we test

-CHOICE’s home economist, Fiona Mair, cooks a range of delicious meals to test the ability of the ovens to perform over a range of temperatures, times and functions.
+Fiona Mair, home economist from CHOICE’s test kitchen, cooks a range of delicious meals to test the ability of the ovens to perform over a range of temperatures, times and functions.

-Fiona assesses how well the cooktops can heat a white sauce on low heat setting, boil rice for turn down capacity, melt chocolate for sensitive cooking and do a vegetable and beef stir fry on high heat setting for a short time.
+Fiona assesses how well the cooktops can cook a white sauce on low heat setting, their control responsiveness and turn town ability by cooking rice using the absorption method, and their high heat setting with a vegetable and beef stir fry.

-Roasting – Fiona roasts a whole chicken to assess baking a non-uniform food at moderate to high temperature over a long period, whilst retaining moisture and crisping the skin.
+• Roasting – Fiona roasts a whole chicken to assess baking a non-uniform food at a moderate-to-high temperature over a long period, while retaining moisture and crisping the skin.